mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 For more information on bounces, refer to the [Suppression list](../reports/suppression-list.md) page.

-The **[!UICONTROL Error Reasons]** graph and table allow you to see which error occurred during your delivery.
+The **[!UICONTROL Error Reasons]** graph and table allow you to see which error occurred during the sending process.

 The **[!UICONTROL Excluded reasons]** graph and table display the different reasons that prevented user profiles, excluded from the targeted profiles, from receiving the message.

-The **[!UICONTROL Email - Top Url]** graph and table details which URLs from your delivery are the most visited.
+The **[!UICONTROL Email - Top Url]** graph and table details which URLs from your email are the most visited.

-The **[!UICONTROL Email - Top recipient domain]** graph and table details which domains are the most used by recipients to open the email.
+The **[!UICONTROL Email - Top recipient domain]** graph and table details which domains are the most used by profiles to open the email.

 >[!NOTE]
 >
->The **[!UICONTROL Optimized vs non optimized]** and **[!UICONTROL Send time optimization]**  widgets are only available if the Send-Time Optimization option is activated for your delivery.
+>The **[!UICONTROL Optimized vs non optimized]** and **[!UICONTROL Send time optimization]**  widgets are only available if the Send-Time Optimization option is activated for your email.
 For more information on Send-Time Optimization, refer to [this page](../building-journeys/journeys-message.md#send-time-optimization).

 The **[!UICONTROL Optimized vs non optimized]** graph details the main information relative to your message whether they are optimized or not:

-* **[!UICONTROL Sent]**: Total number of sends for the delivery.
+* **[!UICONTROL Sent]**: Total number of sends.

 * **[!UICONTROL Opens]**: Number of times the message was opened.

 * **[!UICONTROL Clicks]**: Number of times a content was clicked in an email.

-The **[!UICONTROL Send time optimization]** details the success of your delivery depending on the sending method: optimized or normal.
+The **[!UICONTROL Send time optimization]** details the success of your email depending on the sending method: optimized or normal.

 * **[!UICONTROL Delivered]**: Number of messages successfully sent, in relation to the total number of sent messages.

-* **[!UICONTROL Bounces]**: Total of errors cumulated during delivery and automatic return processing in relation to the total number of sent messages.
+* **[!UICONTROL Bounces]**: Total of errors cumulated during the sending process and automatic return processing in relation to the total number of sent messages.
 +++

 ## In-app tab {#inapp-global}